functionalops/ops.functionalalgebra.com/content/nix/nix-if-elif.md

 - **Easier debugging** - no hidden state changes in conditionals
 - **Better composability** - expressions nest cleanly without side effects

+*Important caveat:* Not all if/elif/else implementations in other languages require an else clause or guarantee the same return type across branches.
+In languages without exhaustivity checking or sum type support, there's minimal functional difference between nested if-then-else expressions and attribute set lookups - only syntax differs.
+Nix's strength lies in its mandatory else clause and type consistency requirements.
+These constraints eliminate undefined states that plague optional-else languages.

 When transitioning from statement-based languages, embrace the constraint.
 The "limitation" of always returning values becomes a strength that prevents entire categories of bugs.

 The next time you reach for elseif, remember: you're thinking in statements.
 Switch to expressions, and discover patterns that are often cleaner and more reliable than their imperative counterparts.